keu/docs/learn/airflow-fivetran.md

 :::

 3. Configure your destination connection.
-You can choose the configuration freely.
-Astronomer recommends to use UTC as your timezone in all data tools as a best practice to.
+You can choose any configuration.
+Astronomer recommends using UTC as your timezone in all data tools as a best practice.
 Click **SAVE & TEST** to save your destination.

     ![Fivetran-managed BigQuery](/img/guides/fivetran_managed_bigquery.png)